gvwilson/ds4se/02_basic/index.md

 dtype: int64
 ```

--   If we use a plain old number it is automatically <span g="broadcast">broadcast</span> to the size of the column
+-   If we use a plain old number it is automatically [broadcast](g:broadcast) to the size of the column

 ```py
 print(7 * example['left'])